 SAM-powered Segmentation | Unitlab Annotate

-It is a zero-shot transfer model, meaing it can handle new tasks without prior exposure.
 Architecturally, SAM consists of an image encoder based on the Vision Transformer (ViT), paired with a lightweight decoder.
-This makes it faster than most traditional segmentation models and often better than both machines and humans in labeling speed and quality.
+SAM leverages deep learning and neural network architectures to process the input image and perform mask prediction.
+This makes it faster than most traditional segmentation models and often better than other machines and humans in labeling speed and quality.

 Why SAM?

-While this foundation model can be used for tasks such as synthetic data generation and real-time AR/VR, its most direct and impactful application is image segmentation
+While this foundation model can be used for tasks such as synthetic data generation and real-time AR/VR, its most direct and impactful application is image segmentation for AI/ML datasets.

 SAM is fast